-FBI Arrest Putnam County Metro-North Worker Storming U.S. Capitol Building | The Examiner News
+Putnam County Metro-North Worker Charged for Storming U.S. Capitol Building | The Examiner News

 “Mr. Pepe is entitled to due process and was suspended last week as part of that process.”

-Pepe was part of a mob of Trump supporters who attacked the Capitol on Jan.
+Pepe was part of a mob of Trump supporters that attacked the Capitol on Jan.
 6 while Congress was in the midst of certifying President-elect Joe Biden’s election win, causing widespread damage, and sending the nation’s capital into lockdown.
 The riot also resulted in five fatalities.

 Pepe’s photo was one of many released by the Metropolitan Police Department of the District of Columbia and the FBI last week in a mass effort to identify suspects.
-Pepe was wanted for unlawful entry, according to DC Police.
+On Wednesday, Pepe was one of seven people charged in connection to the riots.

 The FBI is asking anyone who recognizes someone from the wanted posters or who witnessed any of Wednesday’s activity to call 1-800-CALL-FBI (1-800-225-5324) or submit information online here.